-139. Provincial supervision of local government
+139. Provincial intervention in local government

-- (1) When a municipality cannot or does not fulfil an executive obligation in terms of legislation, the relevant provincial executive may intervene by taking any appropriate steps to ensure fulfilment of that obligation, including- - (a) issuing a directive to the Municipal Council, describing the extent of the failure to fulfil its obligations and stating any steps required to meet its obligations; and - (b) assuming responsibility for the relevant obligation in that municipality to the extent necessary - - (i) to maintain essential national standards or meet established minimum standards for the rendering of a service; - (ii) to prevent that Municipal Council from taking unreasonable action that is prejudicial to the interests of another municipality or to the province as a whole; or - (iii) to maintain economic unity. - (2) If a provincial executive intervenes in a municipality in terms of subsection (1)(b) - - (a) the intervention must end unless it is approved by the Cabinet member responsible for local government affairs within 14 days of the intervention; - (b) notice of the intervention must be tabled in the provincial legislature and in the National Council of Provinces within 14 days of their respective first sittings after the intervention began; - (c) the intervention must end unless it is approved by the Council within 30 days of its first sitting after the intervention began; and - (d) the Council must review the intervention regularly and make any appropriate recommendations to the provincial executive. - (3) National legislation may regulate the process established by this section.
+- (1) When a municipality cannot or does not fulfil an executive obligation in terms of the Constitution or legislation, the relevant provincial executive may intervene by taking any appropriate steps to ensure fulfilment of that obligation, including- - (a) issuing a directive to the Municipal Council, describing the extent of the failure to fulfil its obligations and stating any steps required to meet its obligations; - (b) assuming responsibility for the relevant obligation in that municipality to the extent necessary to- - (i) maintain essential national standards or meet established minimum standards for the rendering of a service; - (ii) prevent that Municipal Council from taking unreasonable action that is prejudicial to the interests of another municipality or to the province as a whole; or - (iii) maintain economic unity; or - (c) dissolving the Municipal Council and appointing an administrator until a newly elected Municipal Council has been declared elected, if exceptional circumstances warrant such a step. - (2) If a provincial executive intervenes in a municipality in terms of subsection (1)(b)- - (a) it must submit a written notice of the intervention to- - (i) the Cabinet member responsible for local government affairs; and - (ii) the relevant provincial legislature and the National Council of Provinces, within 14 days after the intervention began;